Finite choice, convex choice and finding roots: Relative separation techniques

-Whereas Theorem \ref{theo:closedfractalabsorption2} allows us to bound any positive generalized measure on the closed sets used to compute a function $f$ away from $0$, provided $f$ is a closed fractal, the separation technique to be developed next bounds away only a specific generalized measure - the outer diameter - yet needs neither positivity nor the closed fractal property.
+Given a closed fractal $f$, Theorem \ref{theo:closedfractalabsorption2} allows us to bound away from 0 any positive generalized measure on the closed sets that are used to compute the function $f$.
+The separation technique to be developed next bounds away from 0 only a specific generalized measure -- the outer radius -- yet requires neither positivity nor the closed fractal property.